 Dr. Michael Ballé recently took on this discomforting real-world problem and picked Frederick Winslow Taylor, who died in 1915, as the one person responsible for Lean’s demise.
-Taylor is evidently why executives cannot understand Lean management, why they treat employees poorly, why they separate thinking from doing, and why leaders believe consultants should solve all their problems rather than train and develop employees to solve the company’s problems.
+Taylor, and his legacy (“Taylorism”), is evidently why executives cannot understand Lean management (nor academics), why leaders treat employees poorly, why they separate thinking from doing, and why leaders believe consultants should solve all their problems rather than train and develop employees to solve the company’s problems.
 It is Taylor, he wants us to believe.
 Ce connard Taylor!
 Il est temps de se lever et d’être compté.
 Dirigez, suivez ou écartez-vous!

 Yes, Taylor — the man who worked his way up from the shop floor to senior leadership; the inventor of high speed steel; winner of United States National tennis doubles championship in 1881; the creator of Scientific Management and father of industrial engineering upon which the Toyota Production System was built; whose work was recognized word-wide in the early decades of the 1900s; the man who introduced focused worker training and development (“The development of each man to his greatest efficiency and prosperity,” TPSM, p.
 140) that later became the foundation for TWI; whose goals were to make work “smooth and easy for the workman” (so that they would not resort to “soldiering”) and create prosperity for all; the forerunner to the human relation research of Mayo and Maslow; the man who invented management consulting; and the person without whom Dr. Ballé would be in a less lucrative line of business — is the bad guy.
 Le bâtard caused a century’s worth of exploitative management damage to business and organizations worldwide.
 Scorn him.
 Oversimplify and mischaracterize him.
 And make sure people know there is nothing to learn from him.
 Super Taylorism — c’est naze!